Information Physics Throughout History

 - Mondragon Corporation (Spain): Democratic ownership removes owner-worker conflict

-- Decision-makers are those affected by decisions (minimal positional entropy gap)
+- Decision-makers are those affected by decisions (minimal positional energy multiplier gap)

 - Natural information flow optimization through aligned incentives

-- Remarkable stability and innovation through reduced internal friction
+- Notable stability and innovation through reduced internal friction

 Open Source communities exemplify Information Physics at scale: